kenhuang41/kenhuang41.github.io/index.md

 Heyo!
 I'm a senior studying Operations Research and Financial Engineering at Princeton University and pursuing a career in data analytics, finance, and basically anything that involves getting my hands dirty solving problems.
 I currently serve as an officer on the DataDev team of Princeton Data Science, and I am also co-vice president of our Table Tennis Club.
+In my free time, I enjoy playing basketball, cooking, and scrolling through Reddit, and a recent interest of mine is flag football.
 Feel free to take a look below and see some of things I've been working on!
 You can also find [my resume here](./Resume_081622.pdf){:target="_blank"} and a [brief timeline of my journey thus far here](./timeline){:target="_blank"}.

 [<img src="github.png" width=30px>](https://github.com/kenhuang41/){:target="_blank"}
 [<img src="linkedin.png" width=30px>](https://linkedin.com/in/kenhuang41){:target="_blank"}